Consumer Medicine Information

 5 mg tablet is 4115

 LANZEK tablets come in blister packs in the following pack sizes:

 2.5 mg tablet- 28 tablets

 5 mg tablet- 7 or 28 tablets

 7.5 mg tablet- 28 tablets

-LANZEK Zydis wafers are yellow and are available in the following strengths:
+LANZEK Zydis wafers are yellow, round wafers with no markings, and are available in the following strengths:

 5 mg wafer